Cloverpad/cloverpad-he-firmware/firmware/README.md

 To install new firmware:

 - Download the `firmware.uf2` file from [releases](https://github.com/Ace4896/more-more-keypad-software/releases)
-- Plug the PCB into your PCB while holding down the `BOOT` button
+- Plug the PCB into your PCB while holding down the `SEL` button
   - **NOTE**: If you're using a Raspberry Pi Pico, hold down the `BOOTSEL` button instead
 - After doing this, the keypad should appear on your PC as a storage device: